Sheikh Bedreddin: Thought and writings

 Sheikh Bedreddin was a prolific writer and religious scholar, and a distinguished member of the Islamic religious hierarchy.
 He is often regarded as a talented voice in religious sciences, particularly for his thoughts on Islamic law.
 For his works on jurisprudence he is classed among the great scholars of Islamic thought.
 On the other hand, many condemn him as a heretic for his radical ideas on religious syncretism.
 Bedreddin advocated overlooking religious difference, arguing against zealous proselytism in favor of a utopian synthesis of faiths.
 This latitudinarian interpretation of religion was a major part of what allowed him and his disciples to instigate a broad-reaching popular revolt in 1416, unifying a very heterogeneous base of support.

 Bedreddin's religious origins were as a mystic.
-His form of mysticism was greatly influenced by the work of Ibn al-‘Arabi, and he is known to have written a commentary of al-‘ Arabi's book Fusus al-hikam (The Quintessence of Wisdom).
+His form of mysticism was greatly influenced by the work of Ibn al-‘Arabi, and he is known to have written a commentary of Ibn al-‘ Arabi's book Fusus al-hikam (The Quintessence of Wisdom).
 Through his writings, he developed his own form of mysticism.
 His most significant book, Varidat, or Divine Inspirations, was a compilation of his discourses which reflected on his ideas about mysticism and religion.
 Bedreddin was a monist, believing that reality is a manifestation of God's essence, and that the spiritual and physical worlds were inseparable and necessary to one another.
-As he writes in Varidat, he believed that "This world and the next, in their entirety, are imaginary fantasies; heaven and hell are no more than the spiritual manifestations, sweet and bitter, of good and evil actions."
+As he writes in Varidat, he believed that "This world and the next, in their entirety, are imaginary fantasies; Heaven and Hell are no more than the spiritual manifestations, sweet and bitter, of good and evil actions."